 Those who test positive for COVID-19, or are experiencing unexplained COVID-19 symptoms, will be contacted by a member of Drake’s contact tracing team.
 These calls will largely come from 515-271-2353, so please answer if you receive a call from this number or any number starting with the digits 515-271.
 The primary goal of the contact tracing team is to ensure you have the information you need, that our isolation protocols are followed, and any contacts are identified quickly.

-For those individuals identified as contacts, the contact tracing team will promptly reach out to those individuals to inform them of their need to quarantine.
+For unvaccinated individuals who are identified as contacts, the contact tracing team will promptly reach out to inform of their need to quarantine.
 A contact is defined as an unvaccinated individual who was within six feet of an infected person for a minimum of 15 minutes, regardless of face covering usage.

 Quarantine separates and restricts the movement of people who have been exposed to COVID-19 until it can be determined whether they have been infected.
 Isolation separates those who have tested positive for COVID-19 from all others.